For many investors, being able to invest in a potential legal settlement without being party to the suit seems like a dream come true.

-These investors are tapping into a quickly growing industry called “litigation finance,” which allows these investors to provide plaintiffs in legal settlements with a cash infusion in return for a portion (if any) of their legal settlement when the case is won.
+Different types of investors are tapping into a quickly growing industry called “litigation finance,” which allows them to provide plaintiffs involved in legal claims with a cash infusion in return for a portion (if any) of the capital they took out, which is ultimately paid from the settlement proceeds or award when the case is won.

 How does litigation funding work?

-The second most typical use of funds is working capital.
+- The second most typical use of funds is working capital.
 Corporate plaintiffs in litigation matters such as breach of contract claims or patent litigation usually sue because they have suffered crippling business losses as a result of the defendant’s action.
-This puts them in a position where if they want to continue operating their business daily, they will require some sort of cash infusion.
+This puts them in a position where they will require some cash infusion if they want to continue operating their business.

-The third and most common thing that funds are used for is case-related expenses.
+- The third and most common thing that funds are used for is case-related expenses.
 Hiring experts to generate reports, give depositions, and investigate the defendant can be enormously expensive, and sometimes attorneys will reach out to litigation funders to help finance these expenses.
-In this situation, the funds are normally paid back from the law firm once expenses and fees are taken out of the settlement.
+In this situation, the funds are normally paid back from the law firm’s fees once all liens are taken out of the settlement or award.

 Who can invest in litigation finance?

 While investing in legal claims seems like a great idea, it is not for everyone.
 To invest in litigation finance as an individual, you must be an accredited investor, which means you have a net worth of $1,000,000, excluding your primary home or historical and expected income of over $200,000 (per individual) per year.

 Litigation funding companies set these requirements because while the returns are high, investing in lawsuits carries a great amount of risk, including losing your entire investment in a case if it does not resolve favorably for the plaintiff.